spco/astrid/README.md

 Job dependencies are resolved before submission, to ensure that the full pipeline can be submitted.

 Helpful error messages are output if the jobs cannot be submitted due to mutual dependencies.

+## Usage

+Call DJS with python3 djs.py /name/of/input/file .
+The input file should be a JSON file with structure as given in input.json.
+Jobs are listed as keys, with their dependencies as comma-separated strings in the values.
+Jobs with no dependencies use the empty string "" as their value.

+## Package dependencies

+The following packages are required, and easily installable by your preferred package manager if they are not present in your installation: argparse, json, subprocess, numpy, collections.